FAQs : Performance Modifications Fiesta ST150 / XR4

 We have the perfect header for you.
 It is extremely durable and very strong.
 We only use a quality spring loaded knuckle instead of a flex.
 It is much stronger and doesn't disintegrate.
 The guys here in South Africa use it for rallying.
 We have Aussie guys purchasing our SWR header and they are all extremely happy.
 It will give you plenty of torque and power from low down.

 3. I bought a 4-2-1 branch off you for my Fiesta XR4.
-I haven't been able to install it.
-However, that has changed and it's currently getting ceramic coated (too good a price to knock back!), and will be going on in the next few weeks.
+It's currently getting ceramic coated (too good a price to knock back!), and will be going on in the next few weeks.
 I'll be getting a Piper rear back box to go with it.
 I'm just wondering if you think a 200 cell cat would be worth it?
 I know standard is 400 cell, but just wanted your professional advice.
 Car has 210,000 k's on it, but still runs like a dream!
 Really looking forward to finally getting your branch on.
 The guys over here in Oz who have it rave about it.
 Any thoughts will be greatly appreciated.

 4. Do I need to change my vernier pulley when installing your camshafts